data-solution-automation-engine/data-solution-framework/Design_Patterns/Design Pattern - Data Vault - Loading Satellite tables.md

                  )
 ORDER BY 1,2 DESC
 If you have a Change Data Capture based source, the attribute comparison is not required because the source system supplies the information whether the record in the Staging Area is new, updated or deleted.
 Use hash values to detect changes, instead of comparing attributes separately.
-The hash value is created from all attributes except the business key and OMD values.
+The hash value is created from all attributes except the business key and ETL process control values.

 ## Considerations and Consequences
 Multiple passes on source data are likely to be required.